yktoo/yktoo.com/content/blog/posts/0335/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/oye9l7lhr4rd1407.png" "Half marathon results." >}}

 [The outcome](https://evenementen.uitslagen.nl/2018/dehalvevandehaar/details.php?s=21071) is as follows: **1:45:56**, the **271<sup>st</sup> place** out of 794 (which isn't entirely fair because it's based on the gross time, adding 23 seconds to my net result).
-My previous record {{< a "0320" "was" >}} 1:47:54, so it's a two-minute improvement, quite unexpected for me.
+My previous record [was](0320) 1:47:54, so it's a two-minute improvement, quite unexpected for me.
 My average pace was 5:01, which almost corresponds to 12 km/h.

 As mentioned before, there was a total of 794 runners.
 A hundred fewer compared to the previous run, but still pretty crowded at the start line.